madprops/airc/README.md

 ## Autorespond <a name="autorespond"></a>

+Bots have the ability to respond when not being directly prompted.

 Autorespond is triggered by normal messages from users.

-It means the bot will use the message that triggered autorespond a prompt.
+The bot will use the message that triggered autorespond as the prompt.

+So it can be somewhat relevant to the current discussion, and can be funny.

 If set to 0 it will never autorespond.